oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

 For additional information on WDAC within the blueprint, see [Windows Defender Application Control](client-devices.md#windows-defender-application-control).

 As all required technical controls are implemented by the blueprint, the maturity level has been assessed at 3.
-Note, this assessment assumes agencies undertake the recommendations below.
+Note, this assessment assumes organisations undertake the recommendations below.

 ### Recommendations

-To achieve and maintain maturity level 3 it is recommended agencies validate their WDAC rule sets at least annually.
-In addition, agencies are expected to review application control events via either Defender for Endpoint or a third-party centralised logging platform to detect and action cyber security events.
+To achieve and maintain maturity level 3 it is recommended organisations validate their WDAC rule sets at least annually.
+In addition, organisations are expected to review application control events via either Defender for Endpoint or a third-party centralised logging platform to detect and action cyber security events.

 ## Patch applications